FreeAgent/clj-ebay/README.md

 clj-ebay
 ========

-Clojure wrapper library, forked from code by eduardoejp, obtained from Clojars.

-This is an small Clojure binding for the Ebay APIs for affiliate marketing.
+Clojure wrapper library for the eBay APIs for affiliate marketing, forked from code on Clojars by eduardoejp.

 ## Usage

 Leiningen 2 has been used for this project.

 Edit the "core" file and put your eBay developer APP-ID in place of nil for *app-id*.
 Then run...

     lein deps